-DESCRIPTION OF CENTRAL IOWA STRATIGRAPHY
+DESCRIPTION OF DES MOINES LOBE STRATIGRAPHY

-An important aspect of surficial geologic mapping on the DML and the Southern Drift Plain is the development of map units that utilize previously established lithostratigraphic frameworks for Quaternary deposits in Iowa.
-This stratigraphic framework allows us to better understand the quaternary deposits of central Iowa.
-Late Wisconsin, Wisconsin, Hudson and Pre-Illinois Episode deposits (Johnson et al., 1997) of the DML and Southern Drift Plain are included in seven formations: Dows and Noah Creek Formations, Peoria and Pisgah Formations (Wisconsin), DeForest Formation (Hudson), and Wolf Creek and Alburnett Formations (Pre-Illinois).
-The following section provides a description, of formations and members of the DML and Southern Drift Plain sediments.
+An important aspect of surficial geologic mapping on the DML is development of map units that utilize a previously established lithostratigraphic framework for the DML sediments in Iowa.
+This stratigraphic framework allows us to better understand the surficial materials of the DML.
+Wisconsin and Hudson Episode deposits (Johnson et al., 1997) of the DML are included in four formations: Dows, Noah Creek, and Peoria Formations (Wisconsin) and DeForest Formation (Hudson).
+The following section provides a description, of formations and members of the DML sediments.

-STRATIGRAPHIC FRAMEWORK FOR CENTRAL IOWA
+STRATIGRAPHIC FRAMEWORK FOR THE DES MOINES LOBE

-Surficial and near surface deposits of the DML and the Southhern Drift Plain are grouped into seven formations: the Dows, Noah Creek, Peoria, Pisgah, DeForest, Wolf Creek and Alburnett formations.
+Surficial deposits of the DML are grouped into four formations: the Dows, Noah Creek, Peoria, and De-Forest formations.
 The Dows Formation consists of upland glacial deposits.
 The Noah Creek Formation is composed predominantly of coarse-grained glaciofluvial and fluvial deposits in stream valleys and on outwash plains.
-The DeForest Formation includes post-glacial sediments (Hudson Episode) that are primarily finegrained alluvial, colluvial, and paludal deposits.
-The Peoria Formation includes wind-blown sediments: two facies are recognized, a silt facies (loess) and a sand facies (eolian sand).
-The Pisgah Formation originated as eolian silt that has been altered by a combination of colluvial hillslope processes, pedogenic and periglacial processes.
-Pre-Illinoian glacial deposits in east-central Iowa consist of two formations: the younger Wolf Creek Formation and the Alburnett Formation.
-The Wolf Creek is divided into the Winthrop, Aurora and Hickory Hills members (oldest to youngest).
-The Alburnett Formation consists of several "undifferentiated" members.
+The Peoria Formation consists of wind-transported sediments.
+The DeForest Formation includes post-glacial sediments (Hudson Episode) that are primarily fine-grained alluvial, colluvial, and paludal deposits.
 The Dows and DeForest formations are further subdivided into lithologically different members.